themartiancompany/one-way-cross-chain-permissionless-router-bridge/README.md

        +1 GPYUSD
 ```

+#### Observations

+- User A can be anybody, so user B and user A can be the same person.

 ### License

 The content in this page, as the rest of this repository is released under the terms of the GNU Affero General Public License version 3.